catshive/CCHTTPRequest/README.md

 #### License

-CCCoreDataStore is available under the MIT license.
+CCHTTPRequest is available under the MIT license.
 See the LICENSE file for more info.